 ANOTHER TRADEMARK REGISTRATION REMOVED – By Court Order

-If you did your own Trademark Registration or your representative filed it too quickly without comprehensively checking everything you provided, be careful.
-Your Trademark Registration cannot be “corrected” when you choose to enforce.
-The Trademark rights could be cancelled.
+If you did your own Trademark Registration without a Trademark Lawyer or Trademark Attorney then look out.
+Or you found a cheap agent who filed it quickly without comprehensively checking everything you provided and your business, be careful.
+Your Trademark Registration cannot be “corrected” when you choose to enforce and even worse the Trademark rights could also cancelled.

 This is a Federal Court decision between two parties, Tham Global Pty Ltd v Insight Clinical Imaging Pty Ltd. Here a Trademark Application was lodged (and accepted) but failed to be enforceable in the Court of law because it failed legal requirements at the time it was filed.

 Their Trademark Attorney corrected the mistake with IP Australia before going to Court, but that wasn’t good enough.
 The Federal Court Judge decided that as the Trademark Application was incorrect when LODGED, it should never have been approved.
 The Judge ordered the trademark to be REMOVED.

 As a consequence, the owner was left with no Registered trademark rights for their brand (even though they paid for the trademark registration and renewal fees).

 HOW CAN TRADEMARK ATTORNEYS HELP?

 If you filed your own Trademark Application and think your brand is protected, OR if you filed with a Trademark Lawyer or Trademark Attorney but don’t continually audit to check consistency with business changes, then don’t hesitate on a Trademark Audit.
 If we find your trademark is invalid, or not broad enough scope to enforce, we will file a new one for you without the error(s).

 Our firm can conduct a Trademark Audit, please fill out this form to get started.